mango-gremlin/arch-enemies/docs/game_design/meeting_notes/1_broad_concepts.md

    	- geyser that shoots you up, blocking one geyser makes other geyser stronger
    	- vines with swinging platforms, vines for climbing up
    	- watermill that turns
+- success when Player stands on other side
+- (repeat player-path with other animal sprites to show your allies following you?)

 - If an animal is used, their associated cards will be exhausted, significantly weakening them
 	- Can be undone by spending resources and at the end of each level